-If you act quickly, before the petition is advertised, you may be able to come to an agreement through a creditors voluntary arrangement (CVA), which could renegotiate payment terms and provide an opportunity for a complete recovery.
+If you act quickly, before the petition is advertised, you may be able to come to an agreement through a company voluntary arrangement (CVA), which could renegotiate payment terms and provide an opportunity for a complete recovery.
 We may be able to draft a formal CVA proposal and convince the creditor to back out of the winding up process.

 It is usually about 1 month after the winding up petition is issued the court will decide whether or not the company should be wound up.
-If a statutory payment demand or county court judgement (CCJ) was issued and your company failed to pay it then the court is almost definitely going to rule in favour of winding up.
+If a statutory payment demand or county court judgment (CCJ) was issued and your company failed to pay it then the court is almost definitely going to rule in favour of winding up.

 During the liquidation the primary concern is selling as many of the company's assets as possible so that the proceeds can be used to repay its creditors and contributories.
 The sale of assets may be advertised in the open market or at auction and the liquidator will typically focus on achieving the highest price possible.

 After the liquidation the liquidator will conduct an investigation to ascertain whether the directors were guilty of wrongful or fraudulent trading while the company was insolvent.
 Click here to find out more about avoiding such accusations during a compulsory liquidation.

 If you're facing the possibility of a compulsory liquidation or have been receiving pressure from creditors and bill collectors, feel free to email us or call today on 0800 644 6080.
 We'll help you assess the situation and devise an optimal plan of action.
 Our extensive office network comprises 75 offices across the UK with a partner-led service offering immediate director advice.